Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

 The NLO cross-section defined in Eq.~(\ref{eq:nlovr}) has a smooth four-dimensional limit and can be evaluated directly in four space-time dimensions.
-DREG is only necessary to fix the UV renormalisation counter-terms in order to define the cross-section in e.g. the $\overline{MS}$ scheme, the rest of the calculation is feasible directly at $d=4$.
-The Eq.~(\ref{eq:nlovr}) exhibits also an smooth massless limit for massive partons if the mapping in Eq.~(\ref{mapping}) maps conveniently the quasicollinear configurations~\cite{Sborlini:2016gbr}.
-This is another advantage of the formalism because it allows to describe with a single implementation the same process with either massless or massive partons.
+DReg is only necessary to fix the UV renormalization counterterms in order to define the cross-section in, \eg the $\overline{\mathrm{MS}}$ scheme; the rest of the calculation is feasible directly at $d=4$.
+Equation (\ref{eq:nlovr}) also exhibits a smooth massless limit for massive partons if the mapping in Eq.~(\ref{mapping}) conveniently maps the quasicollinear configurations~\cite{Sborlini:2016gbr}.
+This is another advantage of the formalism because it allows description with a single implementation of the same process with either massless or massive partons.